Here We share our own wedding story!

 When we got to the room and I opened the door and saw the dresses, I felt like everything was shaking.
 My stomach hurt, and when I looked at him, he told me we were getting married tomorrow.
 Then I felt like I was floating in the air.
 I started to walk around the room and see the other things, shoes, marriage rings, etc … I started to cry and scream full of so many emotions.
 I could not believe that Eugenio could have planned it all so perfectly, and I couldn’t believe so much happiness in one day was happening to me.

-Many kisses, hugs, great energy and pictures were the perfect ending for such a magical ceremony.
+Many kisses, hugs, great energy, and pictures were the perfect ending to such a magical ceremony.
 Many, many thanks and blessings to all of you for your help and making our day so perfect!
 And to my love; It was worth the wait to meet you.
 You have given me the happiest days and most fantastic nights of my life!

 Eugenio & Dani: We can’t thank enough Gianluca and Mary for their passion and support, to Kristina for her help with the dresses and shoes, Giuliano and his family from The Masseria Montenapoleone for his generosity and help with the ceremony, Juan for traveling all the way to Italy, Viviana and Chiara for their amazing work; Andy, Cinzia and Sean for their time and talent, and a host of others that helped along the way.